vincentgmz/SkyLapse/README.md

 ### How to Play and Rules

 - Control the trajectory of your plane with AD keys to dodge attacks from enemy airplanes and avoid crashes on them
-- shoot the enemy planes with the space key
+- Shoot the enemy planes with the space key
 - Direct crash on the enemy planes ends the game, whereas one attack would deduct half of your plane's health points

 ### Features